skip to main content

 Tuition and Fees

-Total Cost (including Application and Seat Fees) is $11,850*
+Total Cost (including Application Fee) is $11,850*

 *Note: Total program cost may be reduced when applying applicable transfer credits.
-Costs below assumes full Program Cost without applicable transfer credits applied.
+Costs below assumes full program cost without applicable transfer credits applied.
 The cost does not include textbooks, expendable supplies, equipment, and resource fees.
-To understand your specific Program Cost, please speak with an advisor.
+To understand your specific program cost, please speak with an advisor.

 • GCE Tuition: $11,700